How to Create Expanded Text Ads [Guide + FREE Template]

 What's So Hard About Writing Expanded Text Ads?

 Why all the griping?
 Well, for years, we’ve trained ourselves to mince words.
 Like compulsive tweeters who manage to nail the 140-character limit on the first try, long-time PPCers have grown accustomed to writing super-short, succinct ad copy.
 Now that ETAs are becoming the “new normal,” we’ll have to adapt to the new formats and develop new, go-to ad formulas.

-Luckily, the Managed Services team here at WordStream had numerous accounts with beta access to Expanded Text Ads, so we’ve been experimenting with them for a few months now.
+Luckily, the marketing services team here at WordStream had numerous accounts with beta access to Expanded Text Ads, so we’ve been experimenting with them for a few months now.
 Early on, we assumed that this transition would be pretty straightforward.
 We went the easy route—pulled our existing ad into the new template, tacked on a secondary headline and added fluffier language to the description portion.

 If only it were that easy.

 We quickly discovered that, if we wanted to make the most of this new ad real estate, we’d have to step up our game.
 In this post, I’ll show you how we’re approaching each component of this new formula to create super-clickable ETAs.
 Keep reading, or grab our free guide and cheat sheet to learn our secrets to Expanded Text Ads success!

 Your final URL should be the landing page where you wish to drive searchers who match to keywords in this particular ad group.
 I love that Google kicks off the ad creation process by forcing advertisers to pick this URL before creating their copy, because it forces us to create copy with that particular page in mind.